modio/modio-docs/public/en-us/features/metrics/dashboards/game-dashboard-data.md

 #### UGC Reports Closed

 **What it measures**
-The number of UGC reports that have been reviewed and resolved (closed) by UGCerators or automated systems.
+The number of UGC reports that have been reviewed and resolved (closed) by moderators or automated systems.

 **How it's measured**
 An event is recorded whenever a previously opened report is marked as closed, regardless of the resolution outcome.